Progressive Conservative Party of Manitoba: Varying fortunes (1953–1975)

 The 1953 election was won by the Liberals, and Willis was compelled to accept a leadership challenge the following year.
 Duff Roblin, grandson of Rodmond Roblin, became party leader on the second ballot and rebuilt the party's organization which had been weakened during the coalition period.

-In 1958, Roblin's Tories ran and were elected to a minority government on a progressive platform of increased education grants, crop insurance, extension of hydro to the north, and road construction.
+In 1958, Roblin's PCs ran and were elected to a minority government on a progressive platform of increased education grants, crop insurance, extension of hydro to the north, and road construction.
 Remarkably, his platform was well to the left of that of Campbell's Liberal-Progressives.
 In 1959, Roblin returned to the polls and won a majority, which pursued a policy of 'social investment', active government and social reform (including reintroducing French to schools and expanding welfare services).
 In 1967, Roblin left provincial politics and was replaced by Walter Weir, a member of the party's rural conservative wing.
 Weir led a somewhat more cautious and restrained government, and was defeated by the New Democratic Party under Edward Schreyer in 1969.
 Sidney Spivak, a Red Tory like Roblin, led the party from 1971 to 1975, but was unable to defeat Schreyer's government.

-The party under Sterling Lyon (1975–1981)
+Sterling Lyon leadership (1975–1981)

-Sterling Lyon became leader of the party in 1975 and took it in a more conservative direction, anticipating the neoconservatism of Margaret Thatcher, Ronald Reagan and Mike Harris.
-The Lyon Tories defeated the NDP in 1977.
-The Lyon government was to the right of previous Tory administrations and implemented a program of spending cuts and reduced taxes (while also promoting mega-projects in the energy sector).
-Manitobans were unreceptive to the government's conservatism, and turned it out of office in 1981 after only one term, bringing the NDP back to power.
+Sterling Lyon became leader of the party in 1975 and took it in a more economically liberal direction, anticipating the neoliberal economics of Margaret Thatcher, Ronald Reagan, and Mike Harris.
+The Lyon PCs defeated the NDP in 1977.
+The Lyon government was to the right of previous PC administrations and implemented a program of spending cuts and reduced taxes (while also promoting mega-projects in the energy sector).
+Manitobans were unreceptive to the government's economically liberalism, and turned it out of office in 1981 after only one term, bringing the NDP back to power after.

-The party under Gary Filmon (1983–1999)
+Gary Filmon leadership (1983–1999)

 Gary Filmon became leader of the Progressive Conservatives in 1983, and formed a minority government in 1988 after defeating the NDP.
-Filmon's Tories remained in power for three terms, winning a majority government in 1990 and again in 1995.
+Filmon's PCs remained in power for three terms, winning a majority government in 1990 and again in 1995.

 Filmon's government avoided excessive conservative rhetoric, but nonetheless reduced corporate taxes, mandated balanced budgets, and limited the power of teacher's and nurse's unions.
 It supported the Charlottetown Accord (a proposal for amending the Canadian constitution), as well as free trade with the United States.
 The party's financial austerity program resulted in a balanced budget in 1995, the first in 20 years.

-The Tories were hurt in the late 1990s by increased unemployment, a vote-manipulation scandal from the 1995 election (see Independent Native Voice), and the decline of the Manitoba Liberal Party.
+The PCs were hurt in the late 1990s by increased unemployment, a vote-manipulation scandal from the 1995 election (see Independent Native Voice), and the decline of the Manitoba Liberal Party.
 The latter development allowed the anti-Tory vote to coalesce around the NDP.
 Ahead of the 1999 election, Filmon announced that his government would undertake a shift further to the right if reelected.
-The voters were not receptive to this, and ousted the Tories in favour of the NDP.
+The voters were not receptive to this, and ousted the PCs in favour of the NDP.